What is CSR?

-Traditionally it was believed that CSR was something only large companies practiced, but today it is a business model which is practiced by both large and small companies.
+Traditionally it was believed that CSR was something only large companies practised, but today it is a business model which is practised by both large and small companies.
 Companies of all sizes can now be held responsible for their social and environmental impact by their customers.

 Read our guide here

 Want to know more about CSR

 I believe all businesses need to implement CSR and add CSR strategies to their business plans because we all want a better future.
 But CSR is also good for businesses because whilst giving back, businesses can strengthen their relationships with stakeholders at every level.
 Customers, employees, suppliers, and investors will place more value on CSR initiatives which increases company performance while having a positive social impact.